atmdboss/chatty/src/firebase/README.md

 For security reasons, I have hidden my firebase config file with my apiKey.
-If you would like to recreate the same functionality, all you can follaw these steps.
+If you would like to recreate the same functionality, all you have to do is follow these steps.

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and sign in with a google account if you're not already signed in.